pop-ecx/rango/README.md

 > Since the agent nor translator doesn't support encryption at the moment, you can achieve this using ssl in http profile.
 Make sure the ssl is from a trusted CA as zig's http client can be bitchy if it isn't.

+> If you want some sort of packer/obfuscation you can try 3rd party tools like ZYRA.